catseye/Chrysoberyl/README.markdown

 but implementations do.
 The license of a distribution can be inferred from the licenses of the implementations contained with it.

+Each implementation has an implementation-type.
+For a programming language, this may be interpreter, compiler, etc.  For an architecture, this must be "emulator".

+Each architecture must specify what its native language is.
+Implementations may specify, along with a host language, a host platform/architecture.

 ### side note ###

 Any tool which understands a language may be considered an implementation of that language: an interpreter, a compiler, a parser, a static analyzer, a pretty-printer, etc., are all implementations.

-This is actually kind of weird (e.g. yucca is an implementation of BASIC?) but we'll go with it for now.
+This is actually kind of weird (e.g. yucca is an implementation of BASIC? maybe say "partial implementation" in the template if the implementation type is not interpreter or compiler) but we'll go with it for now.

-An implementation with an implementation-type of emulator must implement an architecture.
-Each architecture must specify what its native langauge is.
-Compilers might be optionally able to specify a target architecture (distinct from target language.)

 License
 -------